stat545ubc-2024/mda-zhili617/Mini_Data_Analysis_Deliverable_1.md

 sufficient comments for a reader to understand your reasoning and code.

 <!-------------------------- Start your work below ---------------------------->

+1. Plot the distribution of a numeric variable. (plot the distribution for achievements, discount_price, and original_price): Since there are only 3 useful numeric variables (the id variable does not count in it), I decided to plot three distribution graphs for these three variables.
+Also, understanding the distribution of a numerical variable is a fundamental step in data exploration.
+It can show the shape of distribution, outliers, and modality of data.
+Most importantly, while the distribution graph does not directly show missing values, it can indirectly reflect their impact.
+This might help me to answer the question I gave in 1.4.

+2. Investigate how many missing values there are per variable.
+Can you find a way to plot this? (show up the missing values for each variable and plot this in a bar chat): This exercise directly shows how many missing values for all variables that are directly related to my question in 1.4.
+Understanding which variables have the most missing values helps in determining the reliability of the analysis.

+3. Use a boxplot to look at the frequency of different observations within a single variable.
+You can do this for more than one variable if you wish! (plot a side-by-side box plot for distribution for achievements, discount_price, and original_price): The box plot can help me to see the five-number summary and outliers.
+I plot the side-by-side box plot here so that I can compare these three variables.
+According to the output from previous exercises, I already know that these three variables have different amounts of missing values.
+Thus, by using the side-by-side box plot I might be able to research How the data is distributed and whether missing values affect the dataset.

+4. Use a density plot to explore any of your variables (that are suitable for this type of plot). (plot the density plot for achievements, discount_price, and original_price): The density plot provides a smooth estimate of the data distribution, and I can visualize how the missing values might alter the perceived distribution of variables.
+In some cases, I can find the range of missing values.
+This helps to illustrate whether missing values are causing certain areas to be underrepresented.

 <!----------------------------------------------------------------------------->

 # Task 3: Choose research questions